-One of your major responsibilities as a freelancer or sole proprietor is filing your BIR form 1701Q.
-This is submitted quarterly for the first quarter, second quarter and third quarter.
+One of your major responsibilities as a freelancer or sole proprietor is filing your BIR Form 1701Q.
+This form is also known as the Quarterly Income Tax Return For Individuals, Estates and Trusts.
+This is submitted quarterly for the first, second, and third quarters.

-Who are required to use the BIR form 1701Q?
+Who are required to file BIR Form 1701Q

-2. A resident alien, non-resident citizen or non-resident alien individual engaged in trade, business or practice of profession within the Philippines.
+- A resident alien, non-resident citizen, or non-resident alien individual engaged in trade, business, or practice of profession within the Philippines.

 Check out the new Income Tax Table under TRAIN.
 Take note that the rates will go lower in 2023.

 The TRAIN law gives you two options for filing and computing your taxes.
-You can either follow the 3% percentage + income tax or use the new 8% Gross Receipt Tax.
+You can either follow the 3% percentage + income tax (use the graduated income tax table) or use the new 8% Gross Receipt Tax.

-The first thing you need to know is whether your earnings come solely from your business or profession, or if your earnings come from both compensation and business/profession.
+The first thing you’ll need to know is whether your earnings come solely from your business or profession, or if your earnings come from both compensation (basically, if you have an employer) and business/profession.
 After which, you can apply the formula below applicable to you: